-Now I’ve always thought superhero or comic book movie blockbusters were empty calories.
-This is unpopular I know, but Marvel makes me feel like I overindulged on Haribo candy (and the DCEU can feel like toothache).
+I’ve always thought that superhero – or comic book – movies, were just empty calories.
+Marvel makes me feel like I overindulged on Haribo candy (and the DCEU feels like toothache).

-The new king T’Challa is no flashy show-off à la Tony Stark, even if his royal duties include dressing up like a cat.
-He’s a noble character haunted by the death of his father and torn between righting past wrongs and protecting his people, and overcoming his nation’s isolationism.
+Despite this, it’s still pre-democratic.
+Wakanda has a hereditary monarchy, and the crown has just passed to T’Challa (Chadwick Boseman).
+He’s no flashy show-off à la Tony Stark, even if his royal duties include dressing up in a panther suit.
+He’s actually a noble character haunted by his father’s death, who is trying to protect his people while overcoming his people’s isolationism.

 The superhero is king, the superhero is the brand, but the performances should be key.
 And it is to Boseman’s great credit that he doesn’t get blasted off the screen by Michael B. Jordan’s swaggering, vicious Erik Killmonger, a rival to T’Challa, who wants to swipe the throne and the panther suit, in order to lead the country in a more hawkish direction, establishing a Wakandan empire.